oddforms-design/Dongled/contributing.md

 - Proposing new features
 - Becoming a maintainer

+## Report bugs using Github's [issues](https://github.com/oddforms-design/Dongled/issues)
+I am using GitHub issues to track public bugs.
+Report a bug by [opening a new issue](https://github.com/oddforms-design/Dongled/issues).

+## Join the discussion on Github's... discussions!
+Want to talk about an issue or feature or something else?
+Head to the [discussions](https://github.com/oddforms-design/Dongled/discussions) page.

 ## My Goals for Open Sourcing this Project as of April 2024
 - Code review & Improve the App: I am a self-taught coder, I would imagine there will be some things that should be adjusted to be 'best-practice' in terms of code layout that will be easy adjustments.
 - Learning how to maintain a github project